reduzent/netpd-website/content/docs/instrument-creation/index.md

 instruments -  sequencers, for instance - might use more complex data structures that require their own synchronization between peers.

-### Thoughts about instrument design
+### Considerations about instrument design
 #### Network latency
-Unlike in common Pure Data, where control operations usually happen in zero logical time ("instantaneously"), control operations in netpd suffer latency because every message travels through the network to the server and from the server to all peers (including the peer where the message originated).
-Traveling through network takes time that ranges between a few milliseconds to a few hundred milliseconds, depending on geographically close peers are located to each other and to the server.
+Unlike in common Pure Data, where control operations usually happen in zero logical time ("instantaneously"), control operations in netpd suffer latency because every message travels through the network to the server and from the server to all peers (including the peer from which message originated).
+Traveling through network takes time that ranges between a few milliseconds to a few hundred milliseconds, depending on how geographically close peers are located to the server.
 Obviously, this latency has an impact on how things work, especially in a musical context.
 And there is not only latency, but also jitter.
 Jitter means that the time it takes for the network to deliver is not constant, but varies over time.